05 January 2018

 murderhutinterior crimescene

-I called the Mrs. and checked in, letting her know I had made it safely, but not sure how safe I would be staying in a murder hut by myself.
+I had made it to my destination safely, but I was not sure how safe I would be staying in a murder hut by myself.
 Admittedly, I knew that I was over-reacting and letting my imagination get the best of me, but I couldn’t shake the uneasiness and sense of dread, which is pretty unusual for me.
 Ultimately I dismissed the idea of leaving because I didn’t particularly want to go back out into the forest until daylight, and barring a secret murder entrance, the door had a slide lock on the inside.
 I would be fine.
 I lit a candle, rolled out my sleeping bag, and fell asleep to an NPR podcast on my phone.

 pourover